lijianhua1205/OpenAPO/README.md

-# FreeAPO
+# OpenAPO
-FreeAPO is a free APO（Advanced Planning and Optimizer） product ， provides more features than SAP APO
+OpenAPO is a free APO（Advanced Planning and Optimizer） product ， provides more features than SAP APO

 Including the following software: